-Pfizer engaged with Talbot Mills to undertake research into New Zealanders' understanding of antiviral treatments.
-The research was conducted on the Stickybeak platform and through Talbot Mills Research online daily tracking survey.
+Pfizer engaged with Talbot Mills to undertake research into the ongoing impact of the pandemic on the everday lives of New Zealanders.
+The research was conducted through Talbot Mills Research online daily tracking survey.

-The survey comprised of 1,391 members of the general public, and 595 people who were categorised as "atrisk" of COVID-19.
-The at-risk component was made up of 278 people who were immunocompromised or who have three or more high risk medical conditions, 58 Māori and Pasifika aged 50 or over and 327 people aged 65 or over.
-The maximum margin of error (at 95% confidence) for a random sample of n=1391 is +/- 2.6 and of n=595 is +/- 4.0.
+The survey comprised of a sample that was nationally representative of 1,333 members of the general public aged 18 years and over.
+The maximum margin of error (at 95% confidence) for a random sample of n=1333 is +/- 2.7.